EvilBytecode/Archangel-SiteSaver/README.md

 - Before importing, download this repository lol.
 - btw these variables can be modified so like website_url just to wburi etc.
 1. ex. code.:
+   - this saves your specified options you can either choose if you want only the sites css or js or html! it all depenfs out you

     ```python
     from utils.savesitecontent import save_content